 - Run SFC tool

 COM Surrogate is a process designed to run various program extensions, but some viruses can disguise themselves using COM Surrogate process names to prevent detection.

 1] Run a thorough scan with your Antivirus program

-Although the popup seems quite generic, the fact that it keeps asking for login details can be worrying as you never know what it requires a password for.
-To avoid any event of misfortune, do a thorough scan of your PC.
+Although the popup seems quite generic, the fact that it keeps asking for login details can be worrying, as you never know what a password requires.
+To avoid any misfortune, do a thorough scan of your PC.
 Windows Defender should suffice your needs.
-It is the default malware and anti-virus software in Windows 10 and does its job well.
+It is the default malware and anti-virus software in Windows 11/10 and performs well.

 2] Run SFC